Thanksgiving Made Easier With Top Tips From Home Cooks

 5. Timing is Everything

 Let's face it, with so many recipes in play simultaneously, it's challenging to make sure all the various dishes are ready to eat at the same time.
-You can go a long way towards solving this puzzle by creating a timeline for cooking and baking.
+You can go a long way towards solving this puzzle by creating a timeline for cooking and baking so everything has a better chance of being hot when you sit down to dinner.

 6. Free Up Your Oven and Stovetop